beejjorgensen/bgnet0/README.md

 Please keep these on the scale of typo and bug fixes.
 That way I don't have to consider any copyright issues when merging changes.

-## TODO

-* Make sure all the references to class and grading are out of there